Particular/docs.particular.net/nservicebus/sqlserver/transactions_native_sqlserver_[,3).partial.md

 There was no distinction between `ReceiveOnly` and `SendsAtomicWithReceive`.
-Using native transaction was equivalent to `SendsAtomicWithReceive` mode.
+Using native transaction is equivalent to `SendsAtomicWithReceive` mode in [Version 3 and higher](/nservicebus/sqlserver/transactions.md?version=sqlserver_3#native-transactions).